drhsqlite/fossil-mirror/www/gitusers.md

         fossil timeline descendants current

 Note the use of [human-readable symbolic version names][scin] rather than cryptic notations.

+If you prefer brief commands, Fossil lets you abbreviate the last one as far as “`fossil tim d c`”, beyond which the `timeline` command becomes ambiguous with `ticket`.
+Some of the core Fossil developers set “`alias f=fossil`” in their command shell or symlink the `fossil` executable to `f` so that the command becomes rather obscure:
+“`f tim d c`”.

-(But if you like brief commands, you can abbreviate the last one as `fossil tim desc curr`.)
-You might need to add `-n 0` to these commands to bypass the default limit on `timeline` output, 20 entries.
+You might need to add `-n 0` to these `fossil timeline` commands to bypass the default output limit, 20 entries.

-To invert the direction of the `diff` command above, say instead:

-        fossil diff --from current --to tip

 [up]: /help?cmd=update